Vaccination against Covid-19 is free and recommended:

 People aged 6 months and older can come to the walk-in clinics to receive their dose of vaccine according to the recommended doses by age group and certain health conditions.
 The vaccines offered are Pfizer, Moderna, bivalent Pfizer and the bivalent Moderna.

-For the troubleshooting service (registration of vaccines outside of Quebec, help with QR code printing), people can come without an appointment according to the following schedule:
+For the troubleshooting service (registration of vaccines outside of Quebec, proof of vaccination), people can come without an appointment according to the following schedule:

 - For the other vaccination sites, the troubleshooting service is offered according to the opening hours.